 destinations can be a priority for some travellers.

-will travel beyond the major tourist centres.
-They seek an active
+beyond the major tourist centres.
+They seek an active encounter

-encounter with the environment and culture and would, for example,
+with the environment and culture and would, for example, far prefer

 The majority of German travellers spend significant time

 researching New Zealand well before travelling and are keen users

 of guidebooks.
 German visitors are likely to make the majority of

 their travel arrangements as they travel around New Zealand.